 About Jayne Doyle

-After these trips she retained in the healing arts.
-Following qualification in Reflexology in 1997, she went on to study a BSc in Health Sciences and Complementary Therapies at the University of Westminster, London, UK (2000).
-Post graduate training followed in a range of massage and energy therapy modalities and she worked in general practice, seeing hundreds of clients.
+After these trips I retained in the healing arts.
+Following qualification in Reflexology in 1997, I went on to study a BSc in Health Sciences and Complementary Therapies at the University of Westminster, London, UK (2000).
+Post graduate advanced training has followed in a range of massage and energy therapy modalities and I have since worked with hundreds of people.

-In 2010 an opportunity arose to work with civil survivors of war, through a charity, in Sarajevo, Bosnia.
-Between 2010 and 2013 treated civilian survivors of the Balkan War, seeing clients who come from the Association of Concentration Camp Victims, the Association of Civil War Victims, Mothers of Srebrenica, Concentration Camp Union and the Centre for Torture Victims.
-She offered aromatherapy, massage, reflexology and healing therapies and this was some of the most profoundly intense and beautiful work of my career to date.
+In 2010 an opportunity arose to work with civil survivors of war, through a charity Healing Hands Network, in Sarajevo, Bosnia.
+Between 2010 and 2013 I visited the country and saw people who had been referred through the Association of Concentration Camp Victims, the Association of Civil War Victims, Mothers of Srebrenica, Concentration Camp Union and the Centre for Torture Victims.
+I offered aromatherapy, massage, reflexology and healing therapies and this was some of the most profoundly intense and beautiful work of my career to date.
 Motivated by a personal connection with the Holocaust and subsequently has developed the ancestral trauma healing work I offer today.

 In 2013, I studied at The Christie NHS Trust in Manchester and was awarded a Distinction in a Diploma in Adapting Complementary Therapies in Cancer and Supportive Care.
 This led to full time permanent positions, working in the NHS Cancer and Palliative Care Services.